-- Akagi has spent over a decade (200+ chapters) on the events of a mahjong game that's supposed to have taken place in the span of a single night.
+- Akagi has spent over two decades on the events of a mahjong game that's supposed to have taken place in the span of a single night.

 - The Soul Society Arc took place over two years and covered around three weeks of in-world time, mostly focused on the last few days.